akkupy/Z-Vote/README.md

 The most import options.<br>
 Domain Name is the public Domain name that will point at your host.<br>
 Forward Hostname/IP is the server running the resource.<br>
-Port is the port the service is running on that server.<br>
+Port is the port the service is running on that server(In our case its '8100').<br>

 ![Proxy Hosts](https://raw.githubusercontent.com/akkupy/Homelab/main/images/nginx-proxy-manager-New-Proxy-Host.png)